-"In the month of December, 2020, we continue to anticipate increasing our DBE commitments to firms who we are currently negotiating pricing on proposed work or Professional Services Agreements.
+"We continue to anticipate increasing our DBE commitments to firms who we are currently negotiating pricing on proposed work or Professional Services Agreements.
 We are optimistic about the prospect of making future awards to DBE firms.
 We also anticipate that the existing project work will increase resulting in expanded work for current DBE subcontractors."